 Threat intelligence provides known data about suspicious IP addresses, hostnames, and URIs that can help identify risks to your organization.
 These data sets, called threat collections, are available by default in your Reveal(x) system and from free and commercial sources in the security community.

-- Threat intelligence must be enabled on your Reveal(x) Premium and Ultra systems before you can see these indicators.
+- Threat intelligence must be enabled on your Reveal(x) system before you can see these indicators.